pyGuru123/Data-Analysis-and-Visualization/Tracking Bird Migration/README.md

 [install cartopy on win10](https://youtu.be/PGNzs1I6tf0)

-To make most out of this project : run it in google colab.
+To make most out of this project run it in google colab

 ## How to Download